Dedicated to Your Family’s Mental Health

 Wendy S. Fields, APRN, FNP-C, PMHNP-BC

-Ms. Wendy Fields (she/her) is dually board-certified in primary care and psychiatric-mental health care and has over a decade of experience with particular interest and passion for the integration of physical and mental health.
+Ms. Wendy Fields (she/her) is a nurse practitioner dually board-certified in primary care and psychiatric-mental health care, and has over a decade of experience with particular interest and passion for the integration of physical and mental health.
 She is especially passionate about caring for LGBTQIA people and providing care for mental health conditions exacerbated by hormonal transitions such as puberty, the perinatal period, perimenopause, and gender transition.
 She has additional training through WPATH for providing gender-affirming care and HRT.
-Wendy believes that your physical and emotional health can’t be untangled from one another, and strives to treat the whole person.
+Wendy’s practice focuses on breaking down the false divisions between mental and physical health care, striving to treat the whole person while building trusting and lasting relationships between healthcare providers and the individuals we serve.
+She is committed to providing care rooted in anti-oppression work, utilizing a Health at Every Size approach and taking a fat- and sex-positive perspective.
 Wendy holds a BA and MA in Literature in addition to a BSN from Duke University, a Master of Science in Nursing from UNC Chapel Hill, and post-graduate certificate from Frontier Nursing University.

 Prior to co-founding Fields Family Psychiatry, she worked in primary care and public health at Caswell County Health Department and in primary and sexual/reproductive health at Women’s Birth and Wellness Center in Chapel Hill.
 She consults with queer families in planning for childbearing and teaches nursing and lactation students in caring for gender-diverse populations.
-In her “free time” she enjoys reading, painting by numbers, riding her Peloton, and spending time with her three children.
+Wendy is also honored to be the mother of three fabulous and quirky children who range in age from 23 to 11.
+In her free time, she loves to sing in community and serves as a member-at-large on the Board of Directors of the Common Woman Chorus.

-Ms. Margaux Simon (she/her) is a board-certified family nurse practitioner with over 20 years of experience in health care and a special interest in hormonal transitions including the perinatal period, gender transition, puberty and perimenopause.
-She specializes in the gender-affirming care and the care of people who have experienced sexual trauma.
+Ms. Margaux Simon (she/her) is a dually board-certified psychiatric and family nurse practitioner with over 20 years of experience in health care and a special interest in hormonal transitions including the perinatal period, gender transition, puberty and perimenopause.
+She specializes in anxiety disorders, gender-affirming care and the care of people who have experienced sexual trauma.
 As a Sexual Assault Nurse Examiner, Margaux provided trauma-informed care to students at the University of North Carolina at Chapel Hill.
-Margaux’s approach is influenced by her many years of practicing mindfulness.
+Margaux’s approach is influenced by her many years of practicing mindfulness and she brings a holistic and integrative approach to mental health care.
 She has additional training with Fenway Health for providing gender-affirming care and hormone replacement therapy.
-Margaux holds a Bachelors of Science in Nursing from University of Texas at Austin and Master of Science in Nursing from UNC-Chapel Hill.
-She is completing her post-graduate certification in psychiatric-mental health nursing at Frontier Nursing University.
+Margaux holds a Bachelors of Science in Nursing from University of Texas at Austin and Master of Science in Nursing from UNC-Chapel Hill, as well as a post-graduate certification in psychiatric-mental health nursing from Frontier Nursing University.

 Prior to joining Fields Family Psychiatry, Margaux served mostly Spanish-speaking parents during the childbearing process and postpartum period as a Registered Nurse for over 12 years in Texas, California and North Carolina.
-Most recently she provided sex-positive comprehensive gynecology and gender affirming care to the student population at UNC-Chapel Hill.
-She sees patients for management of mental health services in close collaboration with Dr. Fields.
+Prior to joining our practice, she provided sex-positive comprehensive gynecology and gender affirming care to the student population at UNC-Chapel Hill.

 Sarah Sule (she/her) is an administrative professional with a background in humanities and holistic health.
 Before joining the Fields Family Psychiatry team in North Carolina, she worked as an archaeologist in Fairbanks, Alaska, and later studied therapeutic massage in Edinburgh, Scotland.

 Ms. Sule enjoys traveling as far and as often as possible, and is a passionate advocate for mental, spiritual, and environmental health.
-She is proud to serve the Fields Family Psychiatry community as Office Manager.
+She is proud to serve the Fields Family Psychiatry community.

 You may speak with Sarah if you have questions about your insurance, billing questions, or payment arrangements.